The University of Bordeaux (French: Université de Bordeaux) is a public university located in southwestern France.

 Location | , France |

-It is a large university with several campuses located in its flagship city, as well as in the cities of Dax, Gradignan, Périgueux, Pessac, and Talence.[2]
-There are also several small teaching sites located in various other cities in the region, including in the city of Bayonne.
+It has several campuses in the cities and towns of Bordeaux, Dax, Gradignan, Périgueux, Pessac, and Talence.[3]
+There are also several smaller teaching sites in various other towns in the region, including in Bayonne.

-Across its many campuses, the University of Bordeaux counts more than 50,000 students, including more than 6,000 international students.[1]
+The University of Bordeaux counts more than 50,000 students, over 6,000 of which are international.[4]